beukueb/myflq/README.md

 ## Options for running MyFLq
 ### From the Github repo

-Initial setup:
+MyFLq is developed as a Django application.
+It requires the installation of several dependencies (including mySQL) before it can be used.
+Detailed instructions can be found in src/MyFLsite/INSTALL.md.

+Setup:

     git clone https://github.com/beukueb/myflq.git
     cd myflq/src/MyFLsite/
     python3 manage.py syncdb

-For the above to work all dependencies need to be installed, and a MySQL database needs to be prepared.
-Detailed instructions are in src/MyFLsite/documentation.

-To start the webapp:
+To start the webapp (e.g. on Ubuntu):

     sudo systemctl start rabbitmq
     celery -A MyFLsite worker -l info &